Lipe, Lodemia Caroline “Callie”

 (Mrs. Goodman was a daughter of ty[?], and has many friends in this section who will regret to learn of her death. – Editor.)

-Note: the death certificate for Mrs. Callie Lipe Goodman states the cause of death as as asphyxia from [unreadable] anesthesia for relief of pain.
+Note: the death certificate for Mrs. Callie Lipe Goodman states the cause of death as asphyxia from [unreadable] anesthesia for relief of pain.
 (Ancestry.com.
 North Carolina, Deaths, 1906-1930 [database on-line].
 Provo, UT, USA: Ancestry.com Operations, Inc., 2014.)